GirishNautiyal/TSAI-END2-Session1-GirishNautiyal/README.md

 This repository is for session 1 assignment on the basics of Neural Networks.
-This contains Jupyter Notebbok of the practice code.
+This contains Jupyter Notebook of the practice code.
 Also, below are some of the basic concepts of the Neural Networks:

 ### Problem Statement

 1. What is a neural network neuron?

-**Ans:** A nueron is a point of information in the Neural Netowrk.
-It contains the information that has been propogated till that point.
+**Ans:** A neuron is a point of information in the Neural Network.
+It contains the information that has been propagated till that point.

 2. What is the use of the learning rate?